-The window for applications for the 2021-2022 academic year is now OPEN!
-Click here to download the application.
+The window for applications for the 2022-2023 academic year is now closed.

-- Be a woman currently enrolled or expected to be enrolled at an accredited university or college by the next academic term, either full-time or part- time.
+- Be a woman currently enrolled or expected to be enrolled in an accredited university or college by the fall of 2022 academic term.

-- Undergraduate and graduate students are eligible; undergraduates must have attained at least junior level status (60 credits).
+- Undergraduate and graduate students are eligible; undergraduates must have attained at least junior level status by the fall of 2022 semester.

 - Demonstrate interest in pursuing a career related to national security or defense.

 - Have a minimum grade point average of 3.25.

 - Be a citizen of the United States.

 Recipients of past awards may apply.
 Employees of NDIA and its affiliates, and their families, are ineligible for this scholarship program.